magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 true
 ```

 WOW, that's impressive.
-But let's go on an now try the `validate`
+Let's go on by trying the `validate`
-expression we started from on the server side:
+expressions we previously tested the server side:

 ```clj
 cljs.user> (validate {:email "you@yourdomain.com" :password "weak1"}